ethersphere/swap-swear-and-swindle/README.md

 This repository include a basic abstract example of a courtroom contracts game.

 ## Courtroom structure

-The courtroom suite includes :
- - an abstract generic contract "SwearGame" which iterates over the specific game witnesses, trial statuses and makes a verdict accordingly.
+The courtroom suite includes an abstract generic contract "SwearGame" , a specific game rules contract and a specific game witnesses contracts.
- - a specific game rules contract which defined the trial rules such as transitions statuses,grace periods per state..  .(in our example it is "MirrorRules")
- - A specific game witnesses contracts which are "expert witnesses" which can validate submitted evidences.

 ### SwearGame contract